Bahrain court upholds sentences on uprising leaders

 The Sunni Muslim ruling Al Khalifa family put down the uprising with martial law, troops from Saudi Arabia and police from the United Arab Emirates, but unrest has resumed, with almost daily clashes between Shi‘ites and police.

-The sentences, originally issued by a military court last year against 21 men, seven of them in absentia, include eight life sentences - 25 years in Bahrain.
-Thirteen men are in jail after one was released.
-Defence lawyers said Tuesday’s ruling could be appealed.
+The verdicts, originally issued by a military court against 21 men, including seven in absentia, include eight life sentences.
+Thirteen men remain in jail after one was released.
+Defense lawyers said Tuesday’s ruling could be appealed.

 A prosecution official said six of the men were guilty of having “intelligence contact” with Iran and its Lebanese Shi‘ite ally Hezbollah, seeking to overturn Bahrain’s system of government and violating the constitution.